-The hearing shall be informal.
+The district must retain a person to serve as the impartial hearing officer, who must be knowledgeable about Section 504 and/or the ADA, if applicable.
+The hearing shall be informal and must be recorded.
 A student shall be entitled to be represented by his/her parent or by an attorney.
-An employee shall be entitled to be represented by an attorney or other representative of his/her choice.
-The complainant may appear at the hearing and shall be entitled to present testimony and other evidence.
+An employee shall be entitled to be represented by an attorney or other representative of their choice.
+The complainant may appear at the hearing and is entitled to present testimony and other evidence.
 Formal rules of evidence shall not apply.
-The compliance officer or designee may represent the district at the hearing and shall likewise be entitled to present testimony and other evidence.
+A district representative is likewise entitled to present testimony and other evidence.
 The hearing shall be closed to the public.

-Within 10 school days after the hearing, the hearing officer shall issue a written decision based upon evidence presented at the administrative hearing, including any remedial or corrective action deemed appropriate.
-Remedial actions shall include measures designed to stop the unlawful discrimination or harassment, correct its negative impact on the affected individual, ensure that the conduct does not recur, and restore lost educational opportunities.
+Within 10 school days after the hearing, the hearing officer must issue a written decision based upon evidence presented at the administrative hearing, including any remedial or corrective action deemed appropriate.
+Remedial actions will include measures designed to stop the unlawful discrimination or harassment, correct its negative impact on the affected individual, ensure that the conduct does not recur, and restore lost educational opportunities.